Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you have been in close contact with your co-worker: You should self-quarantine away from others for 14 days since the last day you had contact with that person.
 Your employer might contact you with further instructions.
 We will call you to discuss your risk and provide quarantine information.
 If you develop symptoms of respiratory illness, and are concerned about your health, please call your healthcare provider.

 If you have not been in close contact with your co-worker: You should monitor yourself for symptoms of respiratory illness and remember to practice good physical distancing, but quarantine may not required.
 It is possible that your employer or the Health Department will contact you.
 You should follow any instructions from your employer and the Health Department carefully.
 If you develop any symptoms, you should self-isolate at home and contact a healthcare provider if you are concerned about your health.
 Remember to follow appropriate precautions for cleaning your work area, hand hygiene, and respiratory etiquette.

 We encourage people to limit their exposure to other people.
 If you can utilize a grocery pick-up or delivery service, please do so.
 There are several in Lenawee County.

-When shopping, only go once a week and get all essentials for your household for one week.
-Only one member of your household should shop.
 CDC guidelines now recommend you wear a mask when leaving your residence.
 Our stores are working hard to keep their areas clean and disinfect regularly.
 Wash your hands with soap and warm water for 20 seconds once done, and please don’t touch your face.

 The Lenawee Essential Needs Council is here to help during this difficult time.
 Contact them on their Facebook page and they can connect you with the right Human Service agency here in Lenawee County.